ku-sldg/plih/_types/3-Typed-Recursion.md

 normal forms are the same.
 What if we removed the evaluation case for `+` implying that `1+1` would not evaluate further?
 Now terms involving `+` join values as normal forms.
-Unlike values, `+` terms should reduce.
+Unlike values, `+` terms should reduce and not be treated as values.
 Normal forms that are not values are referred to as _stuck_ values and represent errors in a language definition.
 It is always desirable to show that the only normal forms in a language are values.

 Normalization is the property that evaluating any term in a language always terminates resulting in a value.
 No non-termination